PeterQiao/istio-practise/README.md

-# loganalyzer
+# istio-practise
-This is the study project for apache spark streaming / zookeeper / flume / kafka
+This is the practise repo for istio